coreyjonoliver/dwolla-sdk-dotnet/README.markdown

     IAuthorizationState authorization = client.ProcessUserAuthorization();

-Now you must request for user authorization from Dwolla while indicating the scope needed by any api calls you will make.
+Now you must request for user authorization from Dwolla while indicating the scope needed by any api calls you will make:

     client.RequestUserAuthorization(new Scope[] { Scope.REQUEST });